lucaslealm/mars-rover/README.md

 ### For this solution, I assumed that:
 ```
 NASA has full knowledge on the size of the plateau;
-Each rover will be deployed separately, so they cannot collide;
+Each rover will be operated separately.
+They can't collide;
 The rover may fall off the plateau if given wrong commands.
 ```